Sivalinga (2017 film)

-Shivalinga is a 2017 Indian Tamil-language comedy horror mystery film directed by P. Vasu, starring Raghava Lawrence, Shakthi Vasudevan and Ritika Singh with Vadivelu and Urvashi in supporting roles.
+Sivalinga is a 2017 Indian Tamil-language horror mystery thriller film directed by P. Vasu, starring Raghava Lawrence, Shakthi Vasudevan and Ritika Singh with Vadivelu and Urvashi in supporting roles.

-It is a remake of Vasu's earlier 2016 Kannada film of the same name which starred Shiva Rajkumar, the project began production in July 2016.
+It is a remake of Vasu's earlier 2016 Kannada film of the same name which starred Shiva Rajkumar, the project began production in July 2016 and finished in January 2017.

 Plot

 Raheem and his well-trained pigeon Saara are alone in a coach aboard a train when a blind man enters and reaches an open door.
-Raheem saves the man, but the man turns out to be an assassin and throws Raheem off the moving train to his death.
-Raheem's death is ruled a suicide, but Raheem's fiancée Sangeetha knows that Raheem had no reason to kill himself.
+Raheem saves the man, but the man turns out to be a hitman and pushes Raheem off the moving train to his death.
+Raheem's death is ruled a suicide, but Raheem's fiancée, Sangeetha, knows that Raheem had no reason to kill himself.
 The same night, Raheem appears in Sangeetha's dream and says that he was murdered.
 The following day, Raheem's case is forwarded to the CBCID at Sangeetha's request.

 Shivalingeshwaran aka Shiva is a strict CID officer married to a thrill-seeker named Sathya.
 The two live in a house that is near a cemetery.
 Shiva is assigned to Raheem's case and begins the investigation.
-The same night, Sathya sees a ghost of a child and is frightened by this.
+The same night, Sathya sees a ghost of a child and is frightened.
 However, Shiva cannot see the ghost and thinks Sathya is imagining it.
 Then he appoints Pattukunjam, a thief who comes to that house as a servant and night watchman.
 The following day, Shiva visits Raheem's home to investigate Raheem's relationship with his father and Sangeetha.
-Shiva suspects Sangeetha's father Krishnamoorthy is responsible for Raheem's death as he disapproves of Raheem & Sangeetha's love, only to find out that he has nothing to do with Raheem's death.
+Shiva suspects Sangeetha's father, Krishnamoorthy, is responsible for Raheem's death as he disapproves of Raheem & Sangeetha's love, only to find out that he has nothing to do with Raheem's death.

 Sathya's behaviour becomes erratic.
-She travels around the city in search of someone and she's redecorated the house with green curtains and lights and has cooked biriyani, even though she has no experience in cooking.
+She travels around the city in search of someone, and she's redecorated the house with green curtains and lights and has cooked biryani, even though she has no experience in cooking.
 Pattukunjam and a few other maids inform Shiva about Sathya's strange behaviour.
-Shiva meets his friend and psychiatrist, Ashok who advises Shiva to secretly observe her behaviour.
+Shiva meets his friend and psychiatrist, Ashok, who advises Shiva to secretly observe her behaviour.
 That night, Shiva returns home early.
 He hears a man's voice and smells a cigar burning.
 He heads to Sathya's room and is shocked to discover that Raheem's soul has possessed Sathya's body.
-Raheem warns Shiva, that he must solve Raheem's murder.
+Raheem warns Shiva that he must solve Raheem's murder.